videturfortuna/vehicle_reid_itsc2023/README.md

 All models are trained with CUDA 11.3 and PyTorch 1.11 on RTX4090 and Ryzen 7950X.

 Resuls are displayed as mAP / CMC1 in percentage values %.
-VehicleID was not available at the time, so we report values for VehicleID (ongoing) now:
+VehicleID was not available at the time, so we report values for VehicleID (ongoing) now, we follow evaluation as FastReid with 10-fold cross-validation to select queries and gallery.

 VehicleID - No Lamba tuning for these results - Half Precision - Baseline mAP:  88.37 CMC1: 82.77